-We distinguish ourselves by the quality of our instructors.
+We distinguish ourselves by the quality of our consultants and instructors.
 Finding top-quality instructors is no easy task.
 We've hand-picked some of the best, including graduates of Ivy League institutions.
 Meet some of them here.

 Keith graduated cum laude from Yale University with a BA with Distinction in Theater Studies and Psychology.
 While at Yale, Keith directed and performed with the Yale Exit Players, Yale's oldest improv comedy group, and performed in over a dozen productions through the Yale Dramat and the Yale Drama Coalition.
 An avid musician, he was awarded a Class of 1960 Fellowship to write and perform music in cities all across the country.
 Passionate about both the arts and the sciences, Keith also conducted research in Yale's Positive Emotion and Psychopathology Lab that has led to a more nuanced understanding of bipolar disorder and depression.
 In addition, Keith represented Yale athletics as a member of the men's water polo team, and was named an All-American athlete for his contributions to the team.
 Keith is a passionate instructor who believes in a personal, student-centered approach both in his individual tutoring and in group classroom settings.

 With an SAT score of 2340, including a perfect 800 on the writing section, Keith is an expert in helping students develop a tailored study plan to meet and surpass their personal goals for each section of this standardized test.
 While not tutoring, Keith is pursuing a career in theater and elementary-school theater outreach in New York City.
 He is proficient in Spanish.